KomodoPlatform/NotaryNodes/season4/candidates/mylo/README.md

 Deployment strategies
 =====================
-I continued my last unfinished collaboration with Komodo to create orderbook.live and it has a downloadable all-in-one distribution on dockerhub still in development.
-This model of redistribution can be reimplemented for other jl777 tech, including chips & Pangea poker, nspv compatible apps and more, as a means of lowering the barrier to use Komodo tech for preview & promotion, especially on short notice or for meet ups.
+I continued my last unfinished collaboration with Komodo to create orderbook.live and it has a downloadable [all-in-one distribution on dockerhub](https://hub.docker.com/r/coingateways/atomicdexorderbook/tags) still in development (docs coming soon).
+This model of redistribution can be reimplemented for other jl777 tech, including [chips & Pangea poker](https://github.com/NOCTLJRNE/CHIPS-tuto/blob/master/README.md), nspv compatible apps and more, as a means of lowering the barrier to use Komodo tech for preview & promotion, especially on short notice or for meet ups.

 This attitude led to community collaboration during the scaling tests & may provide for testnet versions of Komodo stablecoin applications.